 Traveling with children is never easy.
-Even the best behaved child can’t be trusted to be angel all the time and just because you and your child have traveled well before doesn’t mean you can count on it happening again.
-It’s debatable which is more difficult: flying with children, driving with them, or loading everyone on a bus or train.
+Even the best behaved child can’t be trusted to be an angel all the time, and just because you and your child have traveled well before doesn’t mean you can count on it happening again.
+It’s debatable which is more difficult: flying with children, driving with them, or loading everyone on a bus or train!

-The very first tip is to prepare your children for what they can expect.
+The first step is to prepare your children for what they can expect.
 Whether your child is a fearless warrior or of a more cautious nature, boarding a plane for the first time is likely to result in sensory overload.

-If children know what to expect, they can properly absorb the experience and, if not enjoy it, at least not be overwhelmed by it.
+If children know what to expect, they can properly absorb the experience, avoid becoming overwhelmed by it, and maybe even enjoy it.

-Your explanation should also include how they will be expected to behave, as well as the consequences for misbehavior.
-They’ll need to appreciate that there will be other people on the plane and that they can’t run around and scream and shout and play as usual.
+Your explanation should also include how they will be expected to behave.
+Practice community-minded behaviour and respect for others.
+Remind them that there will be other people on the plane and that they will need to use inside voices and inside physical language.